chainables/chainable/README.md

 - Unlike Java's streams, the *chainables* library also provides functional programming-based API for trees (or more specifically, *tries*), seamlessly integrated with the `Chainable` sequence processing API, as well as other (future) basic data structures.

-- Since `Chainanable` chains are  re-entrant as mentioned earlier, they support caching of the already evaluated items in the chain, if that is what the programmer chooses to enable (see `Chainable#cached()`).
+- `Chainable` supports caching of the already evaluated items in the chain, if that is what the programmer chooses to enable (see `cached()`).
 This can be especially useful if the underlying sequence is not expected to change before subsequent traversals, or if it is wrapping a stream (which itself by definition is not re-entrant.)

 - Chainables provide various additional convenience methods for sequential processing with functional programming that are not present in streams

+- While some of the overlapping APIs in Java's `Stream` are only available starting with Java 9, `Chainable` is fully functional starting with Java 8.

 - `Chainable` is not (currently) oriented toward the parallelism that was a key guiding design principle behind Java's `Stream`.

-- Some of the overlapping APIs in Java's streams are only available starting with Java 9, whereas `Chainable` is fully functional starting with Java 8.

-Having said that, a level of interoperability between `Stream` and `Chainable` exists: a chain can be created from a stream (see `Chainable#from(Stream)`, and vice-versa (see `Chainable#stream()`).
-A chain wrapping a stream make the stream *appear* reentrant, even though it is traversed only once.
+Functional and design differences with streams aside, a level of interoperability between `Stream` and `Chainable` exists: a chain can be created from a stream (see `Chainable#from(Stream)`, and vice-versa (see `Chainable#stream()`).
+A chain wrapping a stream makes the stream *appear* reentrant, even though it is traversed only once.
 That is because the chain wrapper automatically caches the already evaluated stream items and only accesses the underlying stream for not yet visited items.

 ### Highlights